 We provide Strut Repairs or Replacements at By The Book Diesel & Auto Repair

 Your struts are vital to vehicle safety and the comfort you experience while driving!
-Most of our Albuquerque drivers don't understand that a bad strut can increase the distance you need to stop your car or truck, now that is putting the need for keeping your struts in good working order in proper perspective!
-Here at By The Book Diesel & Auto Repair we typically have drivers that don't know that bit of information nor what a strut actually does as it isn't used in casual conversation like brakes or tires and unless you need strut repair or replacement it isn't a concern for most people
+Most of our Albuquerque drivers don't understand that a bad strut can increase the distance you need to stop your vehicle and that is putting the need for keeping your struts in good working order a necessity!
+Here at By The Book Diesel & Auto Repair we typically have drivers that don't know that bit of information nor what a strut actually does as it isn't used in casual conversation like brakes or tires.
+Unless you need strut repair or replacement it isn't a concern for most people

 Our mechanics here at By The Book Diesel & Auto Repair in Albuquerque, NM have been fixing struts on vehicles for many years and understand the complexity of your struts and how they work within the suspension system of your car or truck.
 We also understand just how important they are to your ability to drive safely in comfort.

 The strut is a component of your suspension system, the system that connects your car to the wheel, and is one of the most important parts of the system as it supports the weight of the vehicle which is necessary for steering absorbing most of the shock.
 The strut is the name of the assembly that connects your vehicle to the wheel assemblies and consists of mounts, a spring, and a shock absorber which runs through the spring.
 Not all cars have struts, or have them on one set of wheels; on some designs, the shock absorber and the spring are separate, though the same basic principles of suspension still apply.
 They also help stabilize your vehicle and enhance control while turning, braking, or accelerating.